akash-network/awesome-akash/nodle-node/README.md

 # What is Nodle?

 A crowdsourced decentralized IoT network.
-The Nodle network harnesses the power of [https://www.nodle.com/products/cash_app](smartphones).
-Earn crypto with the [https://www.nodle.com/products/sdk](Nodle SDK).
+The Nodle network harnesses the power of [smartphones](https://www.nodle.com/products/cash_app).
+Earn crypto with the [Nodle SDK](https://www.nodle.com/products/sdk).

 # Nodle on Akash